 The Article 15 Project supports the capacities of children and youth around the world to self-organize and fulfill their rights, in partnership with adults, by:

-- Raising awareness around Article 15 of the CRC–children’s right to associate and self-organize
+- Raising awareness around Article 15 of the United Nations Convention on the Rights of the Child, children’s right to freedom of association and peaceful assembly.

 - Developing tools for the establishment, management, and sustainability of child-managed groups

 - Supporting children and adults to work in partnership by designing a process that strengthens their understanding and respect for one another